Welcome to today's edition of the Rush 24-7 podcast.

 Have you never heard of Spanks?

-Uh is a story in the New York Post about Hillary wanting to meet the manufacturer of Spanx.
+I hadn't heard of Spanks either until today is a story in the New York Post about Hillary wanting to meet the manufacturer of Spanks.

-It was at the Time magazine 100 most influential people.
+It was at the time magazine, 100 Most Influential People.

 Well, 99 or what, because I wasn't there.

-And of all the people.
+And of all the people, no, no, it's not spanking anybody.

 No, no, no, no.